Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 Pi vs The World — Positioning

 The positioning is deliberate.
-Pi occupies a space that no other tool claims: maximum extensibility with minimum core.
+Pi occupies a space no other tool claims: maximum extensibility with minimum core.
 It is not competing with Claude Code on features — it is arguing that most of those features should not exist in the harness at all.

 The Monorepo: A Layered Architecture